hsianktin/hsianktin.github.io/publications.md

 \* Denotes co-first authorship

 ### Talks and Presentations
+- JMM 2024 (AMS Special Session on Mathematics of DNA and RNA), The role of APOBEC3-induced mutations in the differential evolution of monkeypox virus, San Francisco, California, January 3, 2022.
 - ICSB 2023 (Dyn.
 15), Population overcompensation, transients, and oscillations in age-structured Lotka-Volterra models, Hartford, Connecticut, October 10, 2023.
 - APS March Meeting 2023 (D08.00003), Stochastic dynamics and ribosome-RNAP interactions in Transcription-Translation Coupling, Las Vegas, Nevada, March 06, 2023.